ModelValidationProgram/MVP-NonClinalAF/notebook/20210914_finaltweaks.md

 190 GB/ 36 cores = 5.27 GB per CPU.

-So I could submit more jobs at a time with the array.
+So I could submit more jobs at a time with the array, if each job only takes 2GB.

 # To Do